 If you're the kind of family that likes choosing the path less travelled, then fly like a bird to the wonderfully lush Canary island of La Gomera.
 We stayed in Hotel Gran Rey, in the resort of Valle Gran Rey on the island's west coast.
 Right by the beach, boasting a roof top pool, we realised that choosing the path less travelled can be quite luxurious.

 When we arrived at Hotel Gran Rey the ample, free parking was a welcome sight.
 We were swiftly checked in and then offered a drink.
 What a fabulous start.
 After a ferry and car journey (with two tots in tow) to be holding a glass of fizz was utterly delightful.
 The boys opted for OJ.
 Why don’t hotels in Scotland do this? it’s lovely to welcome guests with Cava or Orange Juice.
 A small detail but it made my day.
 [Consider rooms and prices here.]

 Breakfast is also served on the rooftop terrace offering both indoor and outdoor seating.
 Again, it’s a buffet affair with lots of options.
 Eggs, crepes/pancakes and omelettes are all cooked as you watch, so Junior and I went into overdrive on the freshly made pancakes.

 Valle Gran Rey is a great base from which to explore La Gomera.
 If you want to simply chill out by the pool or on build sandcastles on the beach you can totally do this.
 Equally there is a lot to do on La Gomera, from hiking in a mystical rainforest to a jaw-dropping viewpoint or take to the waves for a spot of whale-watching.
-My next post on the island will round-up the child-friendly activities we experienced.

 La Gomera is ideal for families who aren’t attracted by the mass tourism of the other Canary Islands.
 Or, perhaps like us, you simply fancy an interesting change and the chance to see somewhere new.
 La Gomera has its own identity and we admired that.
-For the rates at Hotel Gran Rey click here, and look out for the discounts for children.
+For the rates at Hotel Gran Rey click here.

 If you liked Hotel Gran Rey La Gomera then please subscribe, or join the conversation on Facebook.
 For any queries or opportunities please email firstname.lastname@example.org.
 We were guests of La Gomera Tourism and received a complimentary three night dinner, bed and breakfast stay for review purposes.